ecmwf/qubed/fiab/example_products.md

     time:
       - product could be specific to a particular time
       - could require at least a months worth of data

+make some fake models that have:
+ - fewer params
+ - continous times vs steps of 6 hours
+ -